andrewlidong/andrews-digital-garden/public/files/projects/keystone_light.md

 ## Lightweight Key-Value Store in Rust

-A lightweight and efficient key-value store implementation written in Rust, focusing on performance and reliability.
+A lightweight, concurrent key-value database written in Rust, featuring in-memory storage with file persistence and proper Unix service behavior.

 ### Technologies Used
 - Rust